 The use of commodity processors in radiation environments raises issues with existing radiation mitigation solutions and testing methodologies.
-Caches, in particular, play a large role in radiation behavior, yet are mostly neglected in current literature due in part to a lack of hardware interfaces that allow direct manipulation of cache data.
-This work helps to fill this gap by allowing cache
+Caches, in particular, play a large

-Authors' addresses: J. Marshall, G. Parmer, and R. Simha, George Washington University, Department of Computer Science, 800 22nd St NW, Washington, DC 20052; emails: {jcmarsh, gparmer, simha}@gwu.edu; R. Gifford, University of Pennsylvania, Department of Computer Science, 3330 Walnut St, Philadelphia, PA 19104; email: rgif@seas.upenn.edu; G. Bloom, University of Colorado Colorado Springs, Department of Computer Science, 1420 Austin Bluffs Pkwy, Colorado Springs, CO 80918; email: gbloom@uccs.edu.
+Authors' addresses: James Marshall, George Washington University, Department of Computer Science, 800 22nd St NW, Washington, DC, 20052, USA, jcmarsh@gwu.edu; Robert Gifford, University of Pennsylvania, Department of Computer Science, 3330 Walnut St, Philadelphia, PA, 19104, USA, rgif@seas.upenn.edu; Gedare Bloom, University of Colorado Colorado Springs, Department of Computer Science, 1420 Austin Bluffs Pkwy, Colorado Springs, CO, 80918, USA, gbloom@uccs.edu; Gabriel Parmer, George Washington University, Department of Computer Science, 800 22nd St NW, Washington, DC, 20052, USA, gparmer@gwu.edu; Rahul Simha, George Washington University, Department of Computer Science, 800 22nd St NW, Washington, DC, 20052, USA, simha@gwu.edu.

 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than the author(s) must be honored.
+Copyrights for components of this work owned by others than ACM must be honored.
 Abstracting with credit is permitted.
 To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
 Request permissions from permissions@acm.org.